UppalAnshuk/UppalAnshuk.github.io/_pages/about.md

 Prior to starting this graduate program, I was a research associate at [RBCDSAI, IIT Madras](https://rbcdsai.iitm.ac.in/) and before that I finished my integrated masters in ECE with a specialisation in signal processing and pattern recognition from [IIIT Bangalore](https://iiitb.ac.in/).
 During my masters, in 2019 I also spent some time in the Approximate Bayesian Inference team at [RIKEN-AIP](https://www.riken.jp/en/research/labs/aip/) in Tokyo working under [Emtiyaz Khan](https://emtiyaz.github.io/) on scaling Bayesian natural gradient optimizers.

+I will be interning with the DGM team at [SonyAI](https://ai.sony/) in Tokyo, Japan this summer (from June) and will work on theory of deep generative models.
+In October of 2024 I will head to NYC to collaborate with [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and [Mark Goldstein](https://marikgoldstein.github.io/) at NYU.
+I am looking forward on spending 6 months here as part of a long research stay.

 # Research Interests